-Nicholas DeSantis is the Assistant Dean for Academic Success.
-His office is located in LL 214B in the Legal Writing Suite and Academic Support Suite, and he can be reached via email at n.desantis@csuohio.edu.
+Nicholas DeSantis is the Assistant Dean for Student Success.
+His office is located in LL 214B in the Legal Writing Suite and Student Success Suite, and he can be reached via email at n.desantis@csuohio.edu.

-The goal of academic support is to provide students with the skills and resources necessary to achieve academic success in law school.
-Specifically, the academic support program is designed to (1) assist students in the transition from college to law school and (2) help students strengthen their analytical reasoning, critical thinking, study, and exam-taking skills.
-Our academic support programs include:
+The goal of student success is to provide students with the skills and resources necessary to achieve academic success in law school.
+Specifically, the student success program is designed to (1) assist students in the transition from college to law school and (2) help students strengthen their analytical reasoning, critical thinking, study, and exam-taking skills.
+Our student success programs include:

-- The Academic Excellence Program: An academic support program conducted by upper-level students (known as Fellows) under the supervision of the Director of Academic Support.
+- The Academic Excellence Program: An academic support program conducted by upper-level students (known as Fellows) under the supervision of the Assistant Dean for Student Success.
 The Fellows conduct large group workshops on subjects such as reading and briefing cases, classroom preparation and note taking, outlining, exam preparation, and exam performance.
 In addition, the Fellows meet with specified students in small group sessions once a week.
 The purpose of the Academic Excellence Program is to help students strengthen analytical reasoning, critical thinking, and exam-taking skills.
-The Fellows also hold regular office hours to give one-on-one assistance to the small group members or others seeking help. - Academic Tutors: An academic support program conducted under the supervision of the Assistant Director of Academic Support.
-Upper-level students serve as tutors for select upper-level courses and the first-year courses in the second semester.
-The tutors hold regular open office hours for all students and are also available for one-on-one tutoring by appointment. - Individualized Assistance: Mr. DeSantis is available to provide individualized assistance to students, including essay writing whether or not the student is a participant in the Academic Excellence Program. - Legal Career Opportunity Program (LCOP): Mr. DeSantis will assist the LCOP class to make the transition from undergraduate school to law school.
+The Fellows also hold regular office hours to give one-on-one assistance to the small group members or others seeking help. - Individualized Assistance: Dean De Santis is available to provide individualized assistance to students, including essay writing whether or not the student is a participant in the Academic Excellence Program. - Legal Career Opportunity Program (LCOP): Dean De Santis will assist the LCOP class to make the transition from undergraduate school to law school.
 Participants are given a head start in the development of legal and analytical skills.